Eason0227/Data-Mining/README.md

 ## HW2 - Clustering Algorithm : Self-Organizing Map (SOM)
 ### Clustering Using UCI iris data as example,and compare the results with MiniSOM and K-means.

+## Final Project - Imbalanced data classification of semiconductor process data.
+### Classification Using UCI SOCOM data ,and compare the results with other algorithm.